zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Jinja_template_engine.md

 # Jinja (template engine)

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:31:23.950945+00:00
+- **Last Updated:** 2024-12-03 07:01:54 UTC
 - **Original Article:** [Jinja (template engine)](https://en.wikipedia.org/wiki/Jinja_(template_engine))
 - **Language:** en
 - **Page ID:** 4218966

 ## Summary
 Jinja is a web template engine for the Python programming language.
 It was created by Armin Ronacher and is licensed under a BSD License.
 Jinja is similar to the Django template engine, but provides Python-like expressions while ensuring that the templates are evaluated in a sandbox.
 It is a text-based template language and thus can be used to generate any markup as well as source code.
-The Jinja template engine allows customization of tags, filters (for formatting or transforming values), tests
+The Jinja template engine allows customization of tags, filters (for formatting or transforming values), tests (for evaluating conditions), and globals.
+Also, unlike the Django template engine, Jinja allows the template designer to call functions with arguments on objects.
+Jinja is Flask's default template engine  and it is also used by Ansible, Trac, and Salt.
+It is also used to make SQL macros, for example for use with dbt.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with short description